 But TV branding aside, what’s the online shopping experience like between The Good Guys and JB Hi-Fi?

 A weirdly similar experience

 Scroll down the page.
-With the exception of a view video clips (which to be honest, are a bit weird and add no value), the content is all pretty much the same as you can find at The Good Guys.
+With the exception of a view video clips (which to be honest, are a bit weird and add no value), the content is all pretty much the same as you find at The Good Guys.
 It’s laid out a little differently, but not by much.
-They have three tabs for example to break up the description, details and review for example.
+They have 3 tabs for example to break up the description, details and review for example.

 But overall, it’s weirdly similar.